-Our ageing population is growing and nearly 1.5 million older people are not receiving the care and support needed and more people are arranging and paying for their own care.
+Finding Good Care for our growing ageing population.
+Nearly 1.5 million older people who are not receiving the care and support needed.
+More people are arranging and paying for their own care.

-Often life changing decisions are made with little time and no previous experience of the care and benefit system.
+Often life changing decisions are made with little time.
+Or no previous experience of the care and benefit system.
 It can be daunting, time consuming and confusing.

-Most people would like to stay at home for as long as possible but some worry that asking for help will mean losing their independence.
-Our independent advice can help you make informed decisions to give you real choice and control over where you live and the support you receive.
+Most people would like to stay at home for as long as possible.
+But some worry that asking for help will mean losing their independence.
+Our independent advice can help you make informed decisions.
+Giving you real choice and control over where you live and the support you receive.

 What is social care?